Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - ⏳ Privacy Policy
 - ⏳ Terms of Service
 - ⏳ About
-- ⏳ Remove "Careers" from the navigation
+- ⏳ Remove "Careers" from the footer

 ### 1.3 Authentication System Rework
 - Integrate new backend authentication endpoints